NickGuAI/MySuperReader/Development/Docs/feature-docs/inoreader-auth-integration.md

 # Inoreader Authentication Integration

 ## Overview
 This document details the implementation plan for integrating Inoreader's OAuth2.0 authentication into our news summarizer application.

-This integration will replace the current mock authentication system and allow users to sign in with their Inoreader accounts.
+This provides a way for user to authenticate and connect their inoreader account, but doesn't replace existing authentication like Google.

+Refer to /Users/yugu/Desktop/Cool Projects/MySuperReader/Development/Docs/worklogs/20240711-supabase-google-auth.md for supabase setup

 ## User Authentication Flow
 0. All inoreader API calls are handled in /Users/yugu/Desktop/Cool Projects/MySuperReader/news-summarizer/lib/external-services/inoreader-service.ts and hiddne behind server APIs. the cliends only talk to server API through inoreader-service and never direclty with inoreader

-1. User clicks "Sign in with Inoreader" button
+1. User clicks "Connect Inoreader" button
    - inoreaderService.initiateAuth() generates CSRF token and constructs authorization URL
    - User is redirected to: https://www.inoreader.com/oauth2/auth with:
      - client_id from env